Answers to Frequently Asked Questions

 The application and RSVP for the interview are usually available online in March and must be submitted electronically.

-For 2016, the applications will be available mid March and must be completed by a date to be determined in May.
+The application is usually available mid March and must be completed by the date indicated, typically in May.

 Yes, the application fee is $75 per application.